 Usage Scenario A large marathon #3 Overview • A big marathon race held in a city has many sensors placed at every main intersection.
 In order to meet the environment conditions for holding the race, the city government collects information related to atmospheric pollution levels from the sensors through massive connection techniques.
 Some runners wear a runner' view cameras, and upload the high-definition video from the camera while running thanks to ultra-high speed data transmission techniques.
 After the marathon, runners can watch the high-definition video with their family or friends.
 Many people can watch the race with their smart phones even while along the roadside.
-The city also allocates many high-defini tion video cameras to the roadside, and delivers the vide o from these cameras to the marathon spectators in real-tir ne.
-Thanks to the runners' positioning estimation technique ues, spectator can choose to watch an individual runner.
-Th ne enhancement of wireless communication technologies co ntributes many new, diverse ways to make a marathon more e enjoyable and exciting. • Another important point for on rganizers of a large marathon is taking care of the health of the runners.
-Even in a race with more than 30,000 particip pants can have their runners wear sensors to collect their vi tal data (e.g., heart rate) by massive connection techniques s to be able to check their health in real time.
-If somethi ng happens to a runner's health and well-being during t the race, a medical institution in the area will be immediatel y notified with the necessary information thanks to new acc ess techniques without the need for scheduling to be gran ted.
-And, the information from high-definition cameras a allocated to the roadside that were focused on that particula r runner will be provided to the medical institution to supp port their diagnosis and care for him or her. • And, after the marathon finish nes, collected information from the sensors equipped by the runner can be structured as big data to assist and advar nce industries such as health care and sports equipment.
-1 Required Peak data rate X capabilities User experienced data rate Latency Х Mobility Connection density X Energy efficiency Spectrum efficiency Area traffic capacity X Others
+The city also allocates many high-defin ition video cameras to the roadside, and delivers the vide o from these cameras to the marathon spectators in real-time me.
+Thanks to the runners' positioning estimation techniq ues, spectator can choose to watch an individual runner.
+T he enhancement of wireless communication technologies co ontributes many new, diverse ways to make a marathon mor e enjoyable and exciting. • Another important point for o rganizers of a large marathon is taking care of the health of the runners.
+Even in a race with more than 30,000 partici pants can have their runners wear sensors to collect their v ital data (e.g., heart rate) by massive connection technique s to be able to check their health in real time.
+If somethi ng happens to a runner's health and well-being during the race, a medical institution in the area will be immediate y notified with the necessary information thanks to new acc cess techniques without the need for scheduling to be gran ted.
+And, the information from high-definition cameras allocated to the roadside that were focused on that particula ar runner will be provided to the medical institution to sup port their diagnosis and care for him or her. • And, after the marathon finis hes, collected information from the sensors equipped by the runner can be structured as big data to assist and adva nce industries such as health care and sports equipment.
+Required Peak data rate X capabilities User experienced data rate Latency Х Mobility Connection density X Energy efficiency Spectrum efficiency Area traffic capacity X Others

-Usage Scenario A trip on the shinkansen high spe ed train
+Usage Scenario A trip on the shinkansen high spe eed train

 #4

 Overview and watching live-streams with tablets Passengers are able to watch a are content with the quality detrain.
 Reduce power consumption of respectively.
-Technology for high capacity, a group mobility are necessary.
-Similar cases include: Cars on the highway (Especial of passengers are in movement Ships as real time competitive games th their smart phones or a smooth moving picture and espite being on a high speed base stations and terminals adaptive beamforming and lly a bus where a large number t simultaneously)
+Technology for high capacity, group mobility are necessary.
+Similar cases include: Cars on the highway (Especial of passengers are in movement of passengers are in movement of passengers are in movement of the second s as real time competitive games th their smart phones or a smooth moving picture and espite being on a high speed base stations and terminals adaptive beamforming and lly a bus where a large number t simultaneously)

 - Airplanes (when use of termin als is allowed even during in

 Required takeoff and landing) Peak data rate

 capabilities User experienced data rate X

 capabilities Latency

 Mobility X

 Connection density X

 Energy efficiency X

 Spectrum efficiency

 Area traffic capacity X

 Others